 Drinks: Vermont has more breweries per capita than any other state so there’s no shortage of options.
 In Burlington specifically, try Magic Hat Brewing Company, Switchback Brewery, Vermont Pub and Brewery or Zero Gravity Brewing.
 Or, visit Citizen Cider, with drinks made from fresh, local apples.

 Hang: Arts Riot has dinner with a different chef and menu each night, while also hosting a range of community art events.
 Radio Bean is a quirky lampshop/eatery that also hosts performances every night of the week.
 Also check out Signal Kitchen.
 The city’s Farmer’s Market also never quits: it runs even during wintertime.

 Get involved: Check out the The Vermont Fresh Network directory to see lists of all Vermont restaurant and farm partners who promote the local food economy.
 You can also volunteer at Intervale, a nonprofit incubator for small, new farms.

 Special thanks: Hillary Boone and Francesca Orsini

-This is perhaps Orange County’s only enclave of progressives (and the second largest city in the county).
+This is perhaps Orange County’s only enclave of progressives (and aside from being one of the most progressive cities in the US, Santa Ana is the second largest city in the county).
 And recently, it has gone through a recent downtown revitalization that has turned historic buildings like City Hall into new businesses, artists studios and galleries.
 And perhaps most notably, it’s one of few cities that has done this while still trying to prioritize maintaining local culture (the city’s population is 78% Latino).
 It’s also remarkably safe and surprisingly densely populated for the West Coast (it’s ranked only behind New York City, San Francisco, and Chicago).

 Drinks: Visit craft brewery Native Son Alehouse.